 I felt on top of the world between October and December, and then my world fell apart once again.
 I had relaxed on the Pilates a bit over the Christmas period, then by January I had stopped doing it.
 Come mid January my left abdominal pain was getting worse and worse, by March I was in bed most days.
 After lots of visits to A&E and numerous appointments with a gynaecologist and many ultrasound scans.
 I was then referred for a laparoscopy.
 I had been experiencing what I called Ovary pain badly for the last 3 years, but this year was worse then ever.
 Unfortunately due to me being in so much pain, my vestibular symptoms got worse and worse and relapses were rife.

 But I was not going to let this get me down, I was going to get through it all and get back to feeling good again.
-I had my Laparoscopy in October 2017 and they found adhesions and endometriosis ( I am currently recovering at home from this surgery).
+I had my Laparoscopy in October 2017 and they found extensive adhesions and endometriosis and a 5cm cyst on my left ovary.

-Although I have had 7 years of many lows and debilitating symptoms, I have tried to maintain my positivity.
-I have learnt the art of mindfulness which helps me relax and clear my mind down from a busy day dealing with my conditions.
-I was so determined that I would not let my conditions get in the way of special times with my family again.
+Although I have had nearly 9 years of many lows and debilitating symptoms, I have tried to maintain my positivity.
+I have learnt the art of meditation which helps me relax and improves my mindset.
+I also do Pilates daily if I can and I eat a clean and healthy diet.
+I have found what works for me and you can too.

 I started my blog www.mummyseeingdouble.com in January 2017.
-The main reason for me starting a blog was to give people with vestibular conditions and mental illness hope and inspiration.
+The main reason for me starting a blog was to tell my story and give people with vestibular conditions and mental illness hope and inspiration.
 I have proved, not just to myself, but to my consultants, that if you look after your body you can improve your health.
-On social media I now have over 6,000 followers and over 5,000 followers of my blog website.
-I have also just started up a CLOSED Facebook support group called Mummy Seeing Double Support with 160 members and growing daily.
-Its an amazing place to get support and such a friendly group, I have made some lifetime friends.
+On social media I now have over 12,000 followers who help raise awareness too.
+I also have an amazing private support group on Facebook called Mummy Seeing Double Support, with 450 members and growing daily.
+Its an amazing place to get support and such a friendly group, I have met some very brave and courageous people and made some lifetime friends.

-I am also now an ambassador for Vestibular Disorder Association (VEDA) in the USA.
+I am also now an ambassador for Vestibular Disorder Association (VEDA) in the USA and a member of the Menieres Society.
 I am so passionate about raising awareness of these invisible debilitating conditions and supporting other sufferers.
 And hope that people reading this story can be inspired and feel more positive that there is light at the end of the tunnel.
-If I can do it, you can!
+If I can do it, you can! #movetoimprove

 Thanks for reading my story!